DevExpress/devextreme-documentation/concepts/05 Widgets/Diagram/28 Restrict Edit Operations/20 Prohibit Individual Operations.md

 Every time a user attempts an edit operation, the UI component raises the [requestEditOperation](/Documentation/ApiReference/UI_Widgets/dxDiagram/Events/#requestEditOperation) event.
 Use the **allowed** parameter to either permit or cancel the user action.
 To identify the operation type and target element, use the event parameters listed below.

 - The **operation** parameter identifies the edit operation.
-Note that if an [Allow{Operation}](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/editing/) option is set to `false`, the event does not fire for this operation.
+Note that if an [Allow{Operation}](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/editing/) property is set to `false`, the event does not fire for this operation.
 The table below lists all available operations.

 <table class="dx-table">
     <tr>